aau-cns/mission_sequencer/README.md

 ### Waypoint Modification

-By default the Mission Sequencer gets the waypoints from the Autonomy [CNS FlightStack: Autonomy Engine].
+By default, the Mission Sequencer gets the waypoints from the Autonomy [CNS FlightStack: Autonomy Engine].
 However, any node can publish waypoints on the `/mission_sequencer/waypoint_list` topic (message definition [`msg/MissionWaypointArray.msg`](msg/MissionWaypointArray.msg)).
 Here the following options exist:

 | Waypoint Action | description |
 |---------------|-------------|